DeinAlbtraumTV/ColorBot/README.md

+#This Repository is outdated and does NOT reflect the latest rework of the Bot, most of the commands listed here have been moved to slash-commands!

 # ColorBot
 Discord-Bot that allows the users to color their names.
 Can be used for self-roles and other things as well